 - Check for social proof — star ratings, reviews, marketplace reviews, etc.

-- Check if it is endorsed by the WordPress user community
+- Check if the WordPress user community endorses it

-Choosing safe plugins and add-ons itself will help close the doors to uninvited hackers.
+Choosing safe plugins and add-ons will help close the doors to uninvited hackers.

 Ensure login best practices

-When you keep a simple password for admin accounts like ‘admin’, it has highly possible chances of being theft or broken.
-Do not write password on a post-it notes or anywhere that can be easily obtainable.
+When you keep a simple password for admin accounts like ‘admin’, it will likely be stolen or broken.
+Do not write the password on Post-it notes or anywhere easily obtainable.

-Someone unauthorised can get into the admin panel and do some mischief that brings your website down for a couple of days.
+Someone unauthorized can access the admin panel and do some mischief, causing your website to be down for a few days.

-If somehow login credentials are accessed, then the first thing to establish is a hygiene login practice for all admins.
+If login credentials are somehow accessed, the first thing to establish is a hygiene login practice for all admins.

-To further ensure the sanctity of the admin panel, limit all unnecessary admins to other roles of editors, administrator, contributor, etc.
+To further ensure the sanctity of the admin panel, limit all unnecessary admins to other roles such as editors, administrators, contributors, etc.

 You can also do so by going to WordPress settings and choosing the role you want the user to enjoy.